google/clusterfuzzlite/docs/developing_clusterfuzzlite.md

 Building fuzzers is the simpler of the two functions and is pretty much the same whether ClusterFuzzLite is code change fuzzing, batch fuzzing, pruning, generating coverage reports or saving continuous builds.
-There are four steps that can go into "Building fuzzers" though not of them are run every time fuzzers are built.
+There are four steps that can go into "Building fuzzers" though not all of them are run every time fuzzers are built.
 These steps are:
 - [Building the builder image and the fuzzers].